-With adequate maintenance, your air conditioner will provide worry-free performance for a long time.
-But, just like any other thing in your house, it will at some point need replacement.
-Knowing when to replace it is important to prevent costly repairs, expensive energy bills and interrupted comfort.
+With ample upkeep, your air conditioner will deliver worry-free performance for years.
+But, similar to any other machine in your house, it will at some point need to be replaced.
+Knowing when to replace it is key to avoid pricey repairs, expensive utility bills and comfort disruptions.

-When it involves staying cool and your house’s energy efficiency, our Mayeuxs AC & Heating pros have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
-Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your residence’s energy efficiency, our Mayeuxs AC & Heating specialists have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner requires replacement.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-On average, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s wise to start planning for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for installation.
+In most instances, the Department of Energy says most air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s recommended to get started preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for installation.

-How trustworthy is your air conditioner?
-Does it cool reliably, even on the hottest days?
-Or is it frequently malfunctioning?
-When your air conditioner becomes less dependable it’s time to start preparing to get an upgraded one.
+How dependable is your air conditioner?
+Does it cool dependably, even on the warmest days?
+Or is it regularly malfunctioning?
+When your air conditioner is less reliable it’s time to initiate considering getting an updated one.

-Over your air conditioner’s life cycle, it’s normal for it to need a handful of little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s life cycle, it’s expected for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just get a new one.

-Every air conditioner comes with a SEER rating, which ranks how proficiently it consumes electricity to create chilled air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal laws.
-However, your air conditioner becomes less efficient as it wears out.
+Every air conditioner includes a SEER rating, which rates how well it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER per federal guidelines.
+However, your air conditioner loses efficiency as it ages.

-Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often more expensive but might pay for themselves over time through increased energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but might pay for themselves over time through increased energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

-Are you comfy when your air conditioner is on?
-Or are you continuously dialing down the temperature to stay cool?
-An aging air conditioner could struggle to keep your residence comfy as a result of lower efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling at full speed continuously, these air conditioners run at multiple speeds to adapt your comfort.
+Are you cool when your air conditioner is working?
+Or are you often dialing down the temperature to keep cool?
+An aging air conditioner might have trouble keeping your house comfy due to reduced efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is annoying you, check with us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners cool at a sound level that’s like an everyday conversation.
+If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a good way to keep up with energy efficiency, with not much effort needed from you.
-And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
-The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust temps as necessary.
+Adding a smart thermostat is a good method to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates provided by your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temperatures as necessary.

-If you rely on an aging air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a smart approach to ensure smart thermostat compatibility.
+If you rely on an outdated air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured as a result of its negative effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will show the refrigerant style.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will list the refrigerant kind.

 If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be costly.
-That’s because Freon is only available in reduced, recycled amounts.
+However, if it ever develops a refrigerant leak, solving the problem will be expensive.
+That’s due to the fact Freon is only available in decreased, recycled amounts.

-Newer air conditioners have Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners use Puron®, or R-410A.
+But you can’t just put Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner soon, consider this.
+If you’re still deciding whether you should replace your 15-year-old air conditioner now, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really build as time goes by.
+And those savings can really build up over time.

-We realize that air conditioner cost is your first question.
-That’s why partnering with Mayeuxs AC & Heating for air conditioning installation in Norco and St. Charles Parish and surrounding areas is easy and affordable.
-Our professionals will help you select the right option for your needs and then discuss all the possibilities.
+We realize that air conditioner cost is your top question.
+That’s why collaborating with Mayeuxs AC & Heating for air conditioning installation in Norco and St. Charles Parish and surrounding areas is simple and affordable.
+Our professionals will help you find the right option for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.